 10 Shows to Watch While Waiting for More 'Attack on Titan'

-The second part of Attack on Titan season three is scheduled to air in spring 2019, but even once the show starts airing, waiting a week between each episode will be hard!
-Though Attack on Titan is a unique show that's in a league of its own, there are many other series that have the same types of conflicts, character development and themes.
+Attack on Titan season four is scheduled to air in fall 2020, but even once the show starts airing, waiting a week between each episode will be hard!
+Though Shingeki no Kyojin is a unique show that's in a league of its own, there are many other series that have the same types of conflicts, character development and themes.
 Here are ten shows that offer a great action-packed adventure without skimping on the drama and plot.

 Kabaneri of the Iron Fortress